electricimp/imp-central-impt/spec/TestMatrix.md

 - command options,
 - reference to the test source code.

 The normal font indicates positive tests, the **bold font** indicates negative tests.

-To add a new test into a table - add a new `<tr>` section - copy an existing one and update the values.
-You can do it online using the git editor or use an external desktop editor (eg. free version of [MarkdownPad2](http://markdownpad.com/)).

 ## List Of Non-Covered Features ##